MatthewUbalde/personal-portfolio-astro/src/content/comp-experience/game/combo-spells.md

 # School Project

-Java is actually my first programming language I learned back in Montcalm, and I realized how fun and really easy it was.
+Java is actually my first programming language I learned back in high school, and I realized how fun and really easy it was.

 Combo Spells was meant to be small project, but I slowly refined because of how fun the concept it was to me.